-Please keep in mind that I am not a doctor or nutritionist, I am simply reflecting on my 10 years in the health and fitness industry and the learning’s that I have had over that period.
+Please keep in mind that we are not a doctors or nutritionists.
+We are simply reflecting on our 45+ years in the health and fitness industry and the learning’s that we have developed over that period.

 Simple Tips to make nutrition easy

 Nutrition is crucial to success.
 More often that not, regardless of the goal, what you eat will make up 70% of the result.

 If you do not have a really solid understanding of what you need to eat and why, you will always be fighting an uphill battle with your results.

 There is one thing that we always stress in the studio…“whilst nutrition is 70% of the result, it definitely should not take up 70% of your time”.